thim81/openapi-format/readme.md

 ## OpenAPI formatting configuration options

-🏗 BETA NOTICE: This feature is considered BETA, since we are investigating the configuration syntax and extra formatting/casing capabilities.
+🏗 BETA NOTICE: This feature is considered BETA since we are investigating the configuration syntax and extra formatting/casing capabilities.

+When using tools like [spectral](https://github.com/stoplightio/spectral) or [speccy](https://speccy.io/), or any of the [linting tools](https://nordicapis.com/8-openapi-linters/), to validate & lint OpenAPI specifications to be uniform.
+The linting tool informs about the incorrect usage of OpenAPI properties & inconsistent field names.
+This is very useful and helps to guard the quality of the OpenAPI specification.
+They inform which fields to correct so that the specification will comply with all the defined linting rules.

-The openapi-format CLI can change the casing of the properties/keys/names for the different elements in the OpenAPI document.
+The openapi-format CLI formatting option can assist with keeping the field names consistent by automatically changing the casing of the properties/keys/names for the different elements in the OpenAPI document.
 The desired casing can be defined per OpenAPI key/element (see list below).
 The keys that are not specified will keep their casing like it is in the original OpenAPI document, so only for defined fields, the casing will be changed.